Kastellorizo: Religion, customs and superstitions

 The engagement, which was decided by the parents, and the wedding, which lasted 15 days, occurred through prescribed and curious ceremonies, having symbolic and poetic meaning.
 Weddings were celebrated on Sunday, in the church of Agios Konstantinos, and an announcement on the main square invited the whole city to participate.
 Also baptisms and funerals (with mourning women, or praeficae, and a dish with oil and wine crushed on the coffin) had well-established rituals.

-On December 31 and on New Year's Day, groups of children carrying small cardboard boats adorned with ribbons and small flags go around visiting houses, stores and coffee shops, singing songs with good wishes and receiving coins and wheat cakes, while the elderly exchange visits.
-On the morning of Agios Basilios day, coming back from Liturgy, the men customarily throw a pomegranate hard against the walls of their homes, wishing for abundance and happiness for their family.
+On 31 December and on New Year's Day, groups of children carrying small cardboard boats adorned with ribbons and small flags go around visiting houses, stores and coffee shops, singing songs with good wishes and receiving coins and wheat cakes, while the elderly exchange visits.
+On the morning of the Basil of Caesarea day, coming back from Liturgy, the men customarily throw a pomegranate hard against the walls of their homes, wishing for abundance and happiness for their family.
 The more seeds that are spread around the rooms, the more luck the family will have in the coming year.

-The day before the feast of Agios Elias on July 19 (the feast itself is on July 20) first the children and then the men jump into the sea, and wear their wet clothes the whole day.
+The day before the feast of Agios Elias on 19 July (the feast itself is on 20 July) first the children and then the men jump into the sea, and wear their wet clothes the whole day.
 Those who do not want to participate are sometimes forced to do so.

 On Easter, the Liturgy of the Resurrection takes place in the open at midnight, the faithful bearing candles.
 As soon as the bells start ringing, the young people let off fireworks, and the people tell each other the ritual words "Christ is resurrected".
 Then everyone enters the church and lights his candle from the holy fire held by the priest, and then goes home to light the fire in the fireplace.
 On Easter Monday the whole population gathers in the main square, and they remain there the whole day eating, drinking and singing.
 In the past single girls had to stay at home, but they were allowed to stay in the entrance, where they sang and played with swings.